gigosaurus/alt1-disease-curer/readme.md

-# Minimal Alt1/webpack/typescript example
+# PoF Disease Curer

-how to use
+Tells you which cure to use from the symptoms shown

+## Usage
 ```sh
 #to initialize the repo and install dependencies
 npm i